All-knowledge/pandemic_overview/README.md

 -

 # Who apparently is a fascist in favor of lockdowns and injections of young healthy of reproductive age
+## Who locally is now someone who has lost our trust
+- Healthcare providers - injecting young healthy to save old infirm?
+Really?
+Where is the logic in that?
+- Local officials and public health officials - lock down the library and withhold data of deaths by Cause by Age - why hide simple data?

 ## Who are famous medical, research and data scientists people who appear to be supporting lockdowns and healhy young people being injected
 - Nate Silver - FiveThirtyEight.com
 -